-We are open again.
-Until further notice, access is only possible with an online ticket / reservation and a valid, negative COVID test.
+Access only in compliance with the 2G rules.
+Until further notice, access is only possible with an online ticket.
 You can find all information about your visit here.

 Register now and get all the bricktastic news!